Ted Young (journalist): Metro

 Young was appointed editor of Metro in April 2014, replacing Kenny Campbell.

 A month before he joined the newspaper, parent company DMGT separated production of Metro newspaper and www.metro.co.uk, moving management of the website to MailOnline.
 This meant Young's editorship would be focused entirely on the print and tablet editions.
 A different editorial team was established to run the website.

 Following a series of changes under Young, including a redesign and an expansion of its publication regions, Metro became the highest circulation newspaper in the UK in March 2018.

 Young was asked to appear before the UK Parliament's Home Affairs Select Committee in April 2018, alongside other national newspaper editors, as part of its inquiry into the relationship between the media and hate crime in British society.
 He told MPs that Metro newspaper had tried to reduce racial tensions following terror attacks.
 Young told the committee: 'Mistakes happen but we definitely as a paper try to be proactive in promoting racial harmony and a sense of national togetherness, especially in times of crisis.'

-Personal life

-Young is married to Marie-Benedicte Fournier, who is originally from the Hautes Alpes, France.
-The couple have two children, a son, Christopher Pierre, and daughter Sophie.
-They live in London.
+He left the role in March 2023 amid redundancies and cutbacks at the newspaper.